prashantk0001/lwc-router/README.md

 Maps a URL to lightning component that essentially represents a page/module in SPA.

+For this specifically, salesforce does not provide any routing even for LWC in lightning experience (similar to navigate to component for aura components) let alone in a standalone application.

+Keeping this in mind, here's lwc-router, which registers your components as LWC accessible components and even works when you bookmark them!!

 # Installation:
 Get all the LWC and apex classes deployed in your org and you're all set!